 Hard rock mining is similar to the traditional mining techniques, digging for rocks, ore, and crystals so that they can be refined and put to use.
 In this case, the rocks being mined are pegmatites (or clusters of rocks and crystals) called Spodumene which contain lithium.

 Processing Spodumene is complicated, expensive and carries many environmental problems.
-Most mines ship crushed rock to China for chemical processing, and due to the lack of transparency of the Chinese extraction industry, details of chemical waste handling are not available.
+Most mines dredge and ship crushed rock to China for chemical processing, and due to the lack of transparency of the Chinese extraction industry, details of chemical waste handling are not available.

 Spodumene mining and refining operations consume large quantities of chemicals and utilize tailings ponds and waste chemical lagoons to deal with their solid and liquid wastes.